debiki/talkyard/docs/e2e-tests-readme.md

     npm -v    #  3.5.2 works for me, and more recent versions too I would think

-And you need Yarn: https://yarnpkg.com/en/docs/install
+And you need Yarn: https://yarnpkg.com/en/docs/install And a compiler so you can build Fibers:

+    sudo apt-get install g++ build-essential  # do once only

 Run tests like so: